Complaints and Discipline

 A written and signed complaint must contain:

-- Key facts – a detailed description of the events, including dates, times, and specific location of the alleged event
+- Key facts – a detailed description of the events, including dates, times, and specific location of the alleged event; and

-- May make a referral to an alternative complaint resolution process;
+- May refer to an alternative complaint resolution process;

 - May request an expert to assess and provide a written report on the subject-matter of the complaint;